BBVA/qed/rtd_docs/source/home/quickstart.rst

 2.3 Verifying proof (manually).
 +++++++++++++++++++++++++++++++

-Having the proof and the neccesary information, let's verify the former.
+Having the proof and the necessary information, let's verify the former.
-The interactive process will ask you the info previously retrived.
+The interactive process will ask you the info previously retrieved.

     .. code-block:: shell